Star Trek: The Next Generation season 2: Development

-The series bible stated the intention to create new villains for the new show, but after the failure of the Ferengi, the Romulans were introduced in the final episode of the first season and continued to be featured throughout season two.
+The series bible stated the intention to create new villains for the new show, but after the failure of the Ferengi, the Romulans were re-introduced in the final episode of the first season and continued to be featured throughout season two.
 The cybernetic Borg were introduced in the episode "Q Who", modified from the insectoid race that Hurley had intended to introduce in a longer version of the season one finale "The Neutral Zone".
 The Borg returned sporadically throughout the rest of the series, appearing in five further episodes.
 Unlike almost all other alien adversaries created for The Next Generation, they became one of only two to transition into films with Star Trek: First Contact.
 A further change seen in season two, which increased later in the season, was an increased focus on the trio of Captain Jean-Luc Picard, Commander William T. Riker and Lt Cmdr.
 Data, reminiscent of Captain James T. Kirk, Dr. Leonard McCoy and Commander Spock in Star Trek: The Original Series.
 This relegated the other cast members to background roles for the majority of episodes.

 Paramount changed the way that individual episodes were funded, with overspending on some episode budgets allowed on the proviso that it would be recouped by a reduction in others.
 Due to the effects of the writer's strike, the writing staff searched the scripts from Star Trek: Phase II, a series which was cancelled before being filmed; the first planned episode had been developed into Star Trek: The Motion Picture.
 From those scripts, one was identified with potential for season two; it resulted in the opening episode "The Child".
 The role of Lt.
 Ilia was rewritten in the story to become a part for Marina Sirtis as Counselor Deanna Troi.
 Sirtis praised this development, as she felt she had been overlooked during the first season due to the presence of both McFadden and Denise Crosby.

 Episodes were developed to touch on social issues in the same manner as The Original Series.
 "The Child" featured a brief debate on abortion, "Up the Long Ladder" discussed cloning, and "Loud as a Whisper" was about accepting the legitimacy of sign language for the deaf.
 Problems arose when the estate of Arthur Conan Doyle threatened to sue the producers if the show used Sherlock Holmes once more following the episode "Elementary, Dear Data".
 Budgetary reasons resulted in the season ending with the episode "Shades of Gray", a clip show consisting mostly of footage of earlier episodes.
 That episode was filmed over three days instead of the usual seven, and was agreed by the production staff to be one of the worst episodes of any Star Trek series.